MagnusCardell/Algorithms/hw4/README.md

 }
 ```
 9088
-Simplifying the inner body to iterate about 0.25n^2 times, and the body to be worth about 4 cycles, totalling in n^2 cycles.
+Simplifying the inner body to iterate about 0.25n^2 times, and the inner-most cycle to add another .5(n)

+body to be worth about 4 cycles, totalling in n^2 cycles.
 n(100) = 10.000
 n(1000) = 1.000.000 cycles or using the provided estimate: 908.800 cycles